 There is no substitute for training at or below goal race pace.

 Lastly, remember to have fun with this.
 Don't lose the joy of what you are doing over a failed workout or race.
 Remember some of the greatest success stories in any area of expertise was built on failure.

-The greatest running technique for long distance running success is not losing your enthusiasm when you fail.
+The greatest running techniques for long distance running success is not losing your enthusiasm when you fail.
 Take your easy days, easy.
 Relax about a missed run.
-You won’t lose any fitness even if you took a week off from training.
+You won't lose any fitness even if you took a week off from training.

 Don't lose sleep over it.
 Your body will adapt to the training you place on it.
 Keep it simple, stay motivated and use these techniques.